MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Upgrading-Windows-Server-2012-R2-Scale-Out-File-Servers-to-Windows-Server-2016-Technical-Preview-in-VMM.md

 ms.assetid: 9b19bb05-8657-41d4-b355-6d48c3c2d255
 ---
 # Upgrading Windows Server 2012 R2 Scale-Out File Servers to Windows Server 2016 Technical Preview in VMM
-When you use VMM to manage Windows Server 2012 R2 Scale\-Out File Servers, you can use VMM to upgrade the cluster operating systems to Windows Server Technical Preview.
-VMM uses its capabilities to live\-migrate virtual machines, manage and maintain nodes, and provision nodes from bare metal to automate the process of upgrading a Scale\-Out File Server.
-You can upgrade the entire Scale\-Out File Server, or select specific nodes to upgrade.
+When you use VMM to manage Windows Server 2012 R2 Scale-Out File Servers, you can use VMM to upgrade the cluster operating systems to Windows Server Technical Preview.
+VMM uses its capabilities to live-migrate virtual machines, manage and maintain nodes, and provision nodes from bare metal to automate the process of upgrading a Scale-Out File Server.
+You can upgrade the entire Scale-Out File Server, or select specific nodes to upgrade.

 During the upgrade process, VMM performs the following operations on each selected node: